IconoclastXYZ/Voron/README.md

 - Fix the `controller_fan.py` script so that controller fans do not always come on with any stepper motor

 ## Under consideration
-- [Front top camera mount](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/chri.kai.in/Angry_CAM_USB) for a slimline [USB Camera](https://core-electronics.com.au/lattepanda-5mp-uvc-camera.html) because having to of the same cameras causes a conflict on the Raspberry Pi and only one is ever found
 - [5.5 inch OLED display](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/sttts/Waveshare-5.5-inch-HDMI-AMOLED)
 - Moonraker Telegram plugin to send updates on print status - https://github.com/Raabi91/moonraker-telegram
 - [Plug panel](https://github.com/tanaes/whopping_Voron_mods/blob/main/side_skirts/STLs/side_skirt-plug_panel-350.stl) for external connections to the Pi, but need to find out what the holes are sized for?